bhklab/illuminaEPICmethylation/README.md

 `snakemake --cores 2 density_plot_preprocessed_vs_rgset`

 This will execute rules 4 through 7.

-This rule generates two qc files.
+Rule 7 generates two qc files.
 The first is a `.pdf` file showing the beta-value distribution for each sample under each of the normalization methods specified to the `preprocess_methods` parameter in `config.yaml`.
 It is a good idea to have a look at these files to determine the correct parameter cut-offs for the second round of manual qc.
 You can also identify samples which technically fail one of the three qc metrics computed, but still have a good distribution on visual inspection of the plot.

+The other file is a `.csv` summarizing the qc metrics for each sample with each preprocessing method.
+This is used in the next step to select samples based on the criteria specifed in the `manual_qc2_steps` paramter of `config.yaml`.

 ### Final QC and Cancer Type Separation